shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

   - The OE SDK logic for retrieving and parsing endorsements increases verifier enclave TCB.

-With option 2, OE SDK don't need to maintain the complex SGX collateral retrieving & parsing logic, and does not need to change in response to changes in SGX collateral definition.
+With option 2, OE SDK doesn't need to maintain the complex logic for SGX collateral retrieving & parsing, nor need to be updated in response to changes in SGX collateral definition.

-#### Link with the SGX DCAP QVL Library
+### Link with the SGX DCAP QVL Library
-In order to align with current implementaion of DCAP quote-ex, we will update OE SDK host-side plugin library to dynamically detects the presence of QVL library and loads it at runtime.
-If the QVL library is present, it loads this library and calls into quote verificaton internal logic.
-Otherwise, plug-in would return an error.
+To align with the current implementaion of SGX quote-ex library integration, the OE SDK host-side plugin library will dynamically detect the presence of QVL library and loads it at runtime.
+In case the QVL library can't be found, an error will be returned.

-### Add host-side verifier plugin library for OCALLs to support enclave-side SGX ECDSA-p256 quote verification
+### Add OCALLs to host-side verifier plugin library to support enclave-side SGX ECDSA-p256 quote verification
-As quote verification will be done by DCAP QVL/QvE, for enclave-side plugin, we need to implement OCALLs in host-side verifier plugin library to invoke QVL/QvE.
+As quote verification will be done by DCAP QVL/QvE, for enclave-side plugin, OCALLs in host-side verifier plugin library will be to invoke QVL/QvE.

-In this proposal, we will add one OCALL in `edl/sgx/attestation.edl` as below.
+In this proposal, we will add one OCALL `oe_verify_quote_ocall()` in `edl/sgx/attestation.edl`.
 The OCALL is used for passing quote buffer and expiration time flag to host side.
-All other relevant logic would be implemented on the host side, in files `host/sgx/ocalls.c` and `host/sgx/quote.c`.
+All other relevant logic will be implemented on the host side, in files `host/sgx/ocalls.c` and `host/sgx/quote.c`.

-Note that only ECDSA-p256 quote is supported for now, but the OCALL will keep `format_id` and `opt_params` for forward compatibility.
+Note that currently only ECDSA-p256 quotes are supported, but the OCALL will keep `format_id` and `opt_params` for forward compatibility.

 ```C